 International Programs - Host/Mentor Families

-If you're interested in more information about becoming a host or mentor family, contact Emery Sanchez.
+If you're interested in more information about becoming a host or mentor family, contact Emery Wontor.
 All UW-Richland students in the YFU program live with host families for their first year; after that they may opt to live on their own in the community.
 IREX students live in Campus View residence halls and may spend break times with a local mentor family.
 Independent international students may opt to live in Campus View residence halls, a local apartment or room; they may also make arrangements to have a local mentor family.

 International Programs Office

-This office provides advising and support for UW-Richland's international students.Emery Sanchez is the International Programs Coordinator, responsible for working with the YFU and IREX programs, coordinating host and mentor family placements and activities, organizing special activities for international students, and providing general support to students from around the world.
+This office provides advising and support for UW-Richland's international students.Emery Wontor is the International Programs Coordinator, responsible for working with the YFU and IREX programs, coordinating host and mentor family placements and activities, organizing special activities for international students, and providing general support to students from around the world.